1. We need to start looking at food as medicine - good nutrition maintains health and prevents disease.

 3. You don't have to be perfect.
 But if you make a concerted effort to be healthy the majority of the time, you don't have to worry about those days when healthy food isn't available, or when you have to grab a quick meal on the road.

 I’m guessing that there are times you may feel overwhelmed when you read these posts.
-I know from personal experience that the barrage of recipes, superfoods, spices, recommendations and advice about what to eat and when to eat it can be a lot to take in.
-So I thought today would be a good day to loop back to the habit-forming habits we talked about early in the program.
+I know from personal experience that the barrage of recipes, superfoods, spices, recommendations, and advice about what to eat and when to eat it can be a lot to take in.
+So I thought today would be a good day to review the 7 keys to improving your eating habits 1% at a time:

 And nobody needs perfection.
 One of the worst mindsets we can adopt while trying to build new habits is that we have to be perfect.
 Nonsense!
 Our goal is to make small, incremental changes so that we arrive at a place where a good majority of our food intake is high-quality.